We Are Here To Help

 How to Apply

 GAP is offered by GMG and is administered in conjunction with the Energy CENTS Coalition.
-If you are interested in applying, please complete the application below and send it to Energy CENTS Coalition at 823 E 7th St, St. Paul, MN 55106.
+If you are interested in applying, you can conveniently fill out the online application.
+If you would like a paper copy, please download the printable application below, complete it, and send it to Energy CENTS Coalition at 823 E 7th St, St. Paul, MN 55106.
 Funds are limited and are only available on a first-come, first-served basis. please apply today!